 In 1669, a few decades after the invention of the refracting telescope, a design based on lenses, Isaac Newton introduced the first practical reflecting telescope, using mirrors.
 Over the following 300 years, these two telescope design concepts competed and evolved into ever more powerful research facilities.
 For about two centuries, refracting telescopes were in the lead, overcoming image quality problems with smart choices of optical designs and glass combinations.
-Refractor technology peaked towards the end of the 19th century with the big Lick and Yerkes Refractors, which used lenses of 90 cm and 1 metre in diameter, respectively.
+Refractor technology peaked towards the end of the 19th century with the big Lick and Yerkes Refractors, which used lenses of 90 centimetres and one metre in diameter, respectively.
 However, these lenses and their supports proved to be the largest that could practically be constructed, and thus reflecting telescopes finally won the day.

 Reflecting telescopes in the 19th century suffered from the poor reflectivity and thermal properties of their mirrors.
-Despite this limitation, William Herschel and William Parsons, the third Earl of Rosse, were able to build reflectors with diameters ranging from 1.25 to 1.80 metres around the turn of the 18th century, with which they discovered more planets and moons in the Solar System, expanding the then known Universe further.
+Despite this limitation, William Herschel and William Parsons, the third Earl of Rosse, were able to build reflectors with diameters ranging from 1.25 to 1.80 metres around the turn of the 18th century, with which they discovered more planets and moons in the Solar System, expanding the boundaries of the then known Universe further.
 The refracting (top) and reflecting (bottom) telescopes built by Galileo Galilei and Isaac Newton, respectively.
 The mirror efficiency problem was only solved in the mid-19th century, when the coating of glass with silver became feasible.
 This paved the way for the first modern telescopes, such as the Hooker 2.5-metre telescope (1917) and the Hale 5-metre telescope (1948).

 With the new giant telescopes also came the next revolution in knowledge: the Sun, the most prominent object in the sky, was downgraded to a mere dwarf star; the Milky Way was demonstrated to be only one galaxy among millions, and the Universe, assumed to be static and eternal, was found to be expanding and to have a finite age!
 By the middle of the 20th century, our worldview had little in common with the one preceding the invention of the telescope.
-Telescopes expand the observable wavelength domain as well as in size

 Progress has since continued.
+Telescopes also expand the observable wavelength domain.
 Over the last sixty years, astronomers have developed telescopes that are able to observe right across the electromagnetic spectrum.
 Antennas for low frequency - radio, millimetre and submillimetre - observations were constructed, allowing many scientific breakthroughs, such as the discoveries of quasars, pulsars, the cosmic microwave background, and much more.

-Further, space observatories allowed observations to be pushed to shorter wavelengths, into the ultraviolet, X-ray and gamma-ray regimes.
-This opening up of the high energy frontier generated a further flood of discoveries such as X-ray stars, gamma-ray bursts, black hole ac-
+Further, space observatories have allowed observations to be pushed to shorter wavelengths, into the ultraviolet, X-ray and gammaray regimes.
+This opening up of the high energy frontier generated a further flood of discoveries such as X-ray stars, gamma-ray bursts, black hole accretion discs, and other exotic phenomena.
+Previously unknown physical processes were taking place in the Universe around us.
+These discoveries led to a number of Nobel Prizes in Physics (in 1974, 1978, 1993, 2002 and 2006) and to giant leaps in our understanding of the cosmos.